Office of Student Life

 Workshops

-During Fall and Spring Semesters, we offer a number of free, drop-in-when-you-are-able workshops.
-You may pre-register for virtual workshops, or join at the time of the meeting, no prior appointment is needed.
-Counseling and Consultation Service workshops are only open to students at The Ohio State University.
+During Fall and Spring Semesters, Counseling and Consultation Services (CCS) offers a variety of drop-in workshops.
+Use the links below to join at the time of the meeting, no prior appointment is needed.
+CCS workshops are for students at Ohio State and are provided at no cost.

 Art Space: Creativity for Wellbeing